SeldomBucket/ISDiscordBot/README.md

 ## Card Format
-Cards should be in a json file in a `decks` directory in the same.
+Cards should be in a json file in a `decks` directory in the same directory as this file.

 ### General Spells
 ```